skalenetwork/documentation/validators/skale-node.md

 #### Distribution of SKALE Chains

 SKALE Chains will be randomly assigned and shuffled/rotated in the SKALE Network.
 When a SKALE chain is created in the SKALE Network, SKALE Manager distributes the SKALE Chain across 16 nodes with a randomized algorithm.

-‍
-‍**_(In this following example, the assumption is that SKALE Manager is distributing SKALE Chains to 4 nodes instead of 16 to simplify)_**
+**_(In this following example, the assumption is that SKALE Manager is distributing SKALE Chains to 4 nodes instead of 16 to simplify)_**

 > _The following image shows that all same colors communicate with each other and belongs to the same dApp.
 When a dApp owner requests a SKALE Chain and receives an endpoint to the nodes within their SKALE Chain, communication within the SKALE Chain is be coordinated by the SKALE Daemon._